 - With [Pair] off, press the operation target selection button, to select the operation target. - In the folder selection area, select the folder containing the clip to be recorded. - 4 To set the clip name, press [Name].

-- 5 Enter the clip name, and press Enter.

-- 6 To start recording, press [Record Start].

-- 7 To end recording, press [Record Stop].
+A keyboard window appears. - 5 Enter the clip name, and press Enter. - 6 To start recording, press [Record Start]. - 7 To end recording, press [Record Stop].